Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Introduction

-According to our \emph{a-priori} knowledge of our system, we classify TS exploration methods into the ``double-ended'' and ``initial-point'' methods.
-The ``double-ended'' assume two initial geometries before finding a TS.
-Typically, this involves determining the reactant and product states.
-Such methods include the Nudged Elastic Band or NEB \cite{jonssonNudgedElasticBand1998}, where a discrete chain of images or configurations connecting known reactants and products evolve to pass through the saddle point and relax to the MEP.
-By construction, these methods define paths in configuration space, although they require computation of energy and forces for each discrete configuration along the path, and if each point needs electronic structure levels of accuracy, the scaling quickly becomes unfeasible.
-Additionally, determining the parameters of an NEB requires finesse, with everything from the initial path to the optimizers modulating the convergence and efficiency.
-The NEB relies on images in the vicinity of the saddle point configuration, in turn controlled by the number of images along the path and the spring constant which holds images to the path.
-With incorrect spring constants, the NEB can be expensive and prone to stagnation on flat or rough potentials where projected spring forces struggle to resolve the saddle curvature.
-Conversely, ``initial-point'' methods, require a single starting configuration from which the exploration for the TS begins.
-These methods, such as the Dimer \cite{henkelmanDimerMethodFinding1999} typically follow the lowest eigenmode of the Hessian (i.e., curvature of the PES) directly to a saddle.
-Such minimum mode following (MMF) searches don't require the evaluation of multiple configurations for each traversal step.
-Due to the unconstrained nature of the search, irrelevant transition states unconnected to the reaction of interest occur frequently, which offsets their computational efficiency.
+According to the \emph{a-priori} knowledge of the system, TS exploration methods are classified as ``double-endpoint'' and ``initial-point'' methods.
+The former assumes knowledge of two sets of atom coordinates corresponding to local energy minima, representing reactant and product states, and finds an MEP between the two.
+This includes the Nudged Elastic Band or NEB \cite{jonssonNudgedElasticBand1998}, where a discrete chain of images or configurations of atoms connecting known reactants and products relax to the MEP.
+By construction, the NEB method defines a discrete representation of a path in configuration space, and the calculation requires computation of energy and atomic forces for each discrete configuration along the path.
+If this requires electronic structure calculations, the computational effort can become large.
+A key issue in a successful NEB calculation is the choice of the initial path.
+Also, the choice of optimizers strongly affects the convergence rate and efficiency.
+Estimating the saddle point geometry from the results of an NEB calculation relies on having configurations in its vicinity.
+In turn, this is controlled by the number of images along the path and the spring constant which determines their distribution along the path.
+To converge onto the saddle point, one of the images, the climbing image can be made to move uphill along the path (CI-NEB) \cite{henkelmanClimbingImageNudged2000}.
+NEB calculations may require many iterations for flat or rough potential surfaces where the atomic forces are small or vary sharply between adjacent images.

+Conversely, the ``initial-point'' methods require only a single starting configuration of the atoms from which the exploration for the TS begins.
+These methods, such as the Dimer \cite{henkelmanDimerMethodFinding1999} typically follow the lowest eigenmode of the Hessian (i.e., curvature of the PES) to a saddle point.
+Such minimum mode following (MMF) searches do not require the evaluation of multiple configurations for each traversal step.
+Due to the unconstrained nature of the search, a saddle point may be found that is irrelevant for the reaction of interest, or an already known saddle point is rediscovered, which offsets the computational efficiency.